openhab/openhab-docs/installation/qnap.md

 ### Manual update

-The MyQNAP repo does not contain openHAB milestone versions and may not contain the latest stable version.
-In some situations you may prefer to update openHAB manually:
+If you decide to replace MyQNAP's distribution with an official openHAB one, for example to install another OH version or even a milestone, you can update openHAB manually:

 - Stop openhab (using "App Center")
 - Navigate to OpenHab3 folder (physical address may be /share/CACHEDEV3_DATA/.qpkg/OpenHab3 but this depends on your install)